dheerajpille/pencil-assessment/README.md

 show it in the editor ready for editing.
 5. Host your project using Firebase hosting and send us a link, along with your code on GitHub.
+6. Bonus: Allow the user to enter LaTeX equations into the editor inside 2 enclosing $ symbols (e.g. $1+1=2$) and once the user is done typing them out, render the actual equation.

 This project is hosted on Firebase at https://pencil-assessment-bd6f3.web.app/.